 - 2 GB RAM and 16 GB Storage

 - 13 MP f/1.9 and 5 MP f/2.2 camera and rear side

 Samsung Galaxy M20 has the same processor but comes with 3 GB RAM and 32 GB storage option in Nepal.
 It also has bigger 6.3″ screen and giant 5000 mAh battery.
+The price of Samsung M20 is Rs 17,190.
 In terms of the camera in M20, there is 8 Megapixel sensor with f/2.0 aperture at the front.
 The backside camera is same as Galaxy M10.
 There is fast charge support so it helps chargings that big battery.
 Galaxy A20 is also very near to this phone but there is AMOLED in it which gives it an edge.

 Samsung Galaxy A2 Core